 Although you are looking to see more natural geysers, you can take a route and get to Yellowstone Park.
 There you can enjoy the wonders of geothermal energy.

 8. Lake Hillier, Australia

 You find it on Middle Island, the largest island of La Recherche, in Australia.
-This lake surprises everyone with its pink color, and it is not yet known for sure what the color of its water is due to, but the most fundamental theory is that saline microorganisms live in it.
+This lake surprises everyone with its pink colour, and it is not yet known for sure what the colour of its water is due to, but the most fundamental theory is that saline microorganisms live in it.
 This, in contrast to the green of the forest that surrounds it, together with its white sand and the beautiful blue of the sea that borders it, makes it a place that is surprising for its beauty and originality.

 9. The door to hell, Turkmenistan

 The Darvaza Well is a hole whose diameter is 60mtr and 20 deep burnings non-stop for more than four decades.
 This place that nature gives us, in excavations in the year 70 that were looking for gas, an accident occurred where the ground sank, leaving this crater.
 For the gases to evaporate, the experts set fire to this cave to eliminate the gases, thinking that the fire would quickly go out in days.
 But today, years later, this place is still on fire like the right door to the devil's house.